MiCyg/PomodoroTimerSoftware/README.md

 ## Description

 The PomodoroTimer is a tool designed to assist with implementing the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) for both work and study.
-This technique is a time management method that uses a timer to break work into intervals, traditionally 25 minutes in length, separated by 5 minutes breaks.
+This technique is a time management method that uses a timer to break work into intervals, traditionally 25 minutes in length, separated by fife minutes breaks.

 ## Features